Icebreakers are a tried and true part of student affairs work.

 Time: 5 – 10 minutes

-Handshakes have been popular from movies like The Parent Trap and bring us on a trip down memory lane when some of us attended camp in our adolescent years.
+Handshakes have been popular due to movies like The Parent Trap and they bring us on a trip down memory lane.
 Although they’re often seen as an activity for children, creating a secret handshake helps with breaking the ice on a one-on-one setting inside a larger group and helps to reconnect participants later.

 Purpose: Starting new relationships